 What is your role as a naturalist guide?

 It seems people have an increasing interest in seeing elusive animals like pumas.
 For these nature lovers, seeing pumas is a synonym of happiness.
-As a naturalist guide, it is fantastic to see this joy in the eyes of travelers who cross the entire planet to experience these encounters.
-At the same time, it is important to insist on the fact we cannot guarantee those sightings.
-But if you come for a Puma Tracking program, you should have enough days to experience at least a couple of encounters.
+It is fantastic to see this joy in the eyes of travelers who cross the entire planet to experience these encounters.
+At the same time, it is essential to insist that we cannot guarantee those sightings.
+The puma is a wild animal.
+But if you come for a Puma Tracking program, you should have enough days to experience at least a couple of puma encounters.

 Where do you look for pumas in Torres del Paine?